huntse/uncarved/content/articles/textmode.md

 +++
-title = "Using a Linux laptop in text mode" last_modified = "2009-10-17T13:05:22Z"
+title = "Using a Linux laptop in text mode" description = "Linux has everything you need to use your laptop even if you choose not to use the pointy-clicky interfaces" last_modified = "2009-10-17T13:05:22Z"
 +++
-# Using a Linux laptop in text mode

-## Linux has everything you need to use your laptop even if you choose not to use the pointy-clicky interfaces

 So having recently got a [netbook,][5] I have been learning how to do everything on it.
 It's obviously all easy if you use something like